-Yes, you love your mom, your sister, your sister-in-law, your maid of honor, and your six bridesmaids—but if you've ever tried to get a crowd to agree on where to go for dinner, you can only imagine how hard it will be to find consensus on a gown.
+Yes, you love your mom, sister, sister-in-law, maid of honor, and six bridesmaids—but if you've ever tried to get a crowd to agree on where to go for dinner, you can only imagine how hard it will be to find consensus on a gown.
 Narrow the group down to the two or three people whose opinions matter most to you.

 It can be hard to take in how a strapless dress really looks when your leopard bra straps are sticking out, or how a curve-hugging gown would fit once your hips are smoothed.
 For your appointments, wear a nude thong and strapless bra, and bring Spanx.

-Your ideal gown's shape is partly based on the style you like, the venue and mood of your wedding, and also what flatters your body most.
-A fit-n-flare is both contemporary and traditional and works on many body types, whereas a simple sheath is best on tall, willowy brides.
-A voluminous ballgown adds drama, but can overwhelm a petite frame.
+Your ideal gown's shape is partly based on the style you like, the venue, and mood of your wedding, and also what flatters your body most.
+A fit-and-flare is both contemporary and traditional and works on many body types, whereas a simple sheath is best on tall, willowy brides.
+A voluminous ball gown adds drama, but can overwhelm a petite frame.
 Mermaid styles show off curves like your favorite pencil skirt.

-No, they won't work for a formal wedding, but for a more casual, rustic, or beachy wedding, untraditional lengths can be a fun way to bring your personality to your big-day dress.
-Tea-length is fun for a quirky bride, whereas a white minidress has a rocker-chic party vibe.
+While they most likely won't work for a formal wedding, for a more casual, rustic, or beachy wedding, untraditional lengths can be a fun way to bring your personality to your big day dress.
+Tea length is fun for a quirky bride, whereas a white minidress has a rocker-chic party vibe.

 In addition to silhouette, color, and embellishments, fabric makes a big difference on how a gown will look on you.
 A heavier, more structured material (think silk shantung, taffeta, or guipure lace) will hold its shape and smooth your figure.
-Less flattering for those with curves are unstructured silk or filmy chiffon.
+Unstructured silk and filmy chiffon are less flattering for those brides with curves.

 Some bridal salons have communal high heels you can borrow, but that's a little icky, and a dress will look a lot different with flip-flops than stilettos.
 Be prepared by bringing heels of the same height you think you'll likely wear for your big day, so you'll have a better idea of how the dress will look.